msorens/images-from-the-aether/README.md

 <label for="searchString">Search string</label>
 ```

+### Entities are treated as entities, not strings

+Often when writing a program we need to deal with a thing that has a well-defined structure: a bit of HTML or XML, a URL, an entry in a log file, etc.
+Since each of those is typically supplied as a string it is only natural that the developer treats them as strings.
+But that can lead to what I call the "subtle syntax catastrophe" which I talk about in my article [Code Smells: Raw Strings and the Subtle Syntax Catastrophe](https://www.red-gate.com/simple-talk/development/dotnet-development/code-smells-raw-strings-subtle-syntax-catastrophe/).
+For the case at hand, I had a need to extract the file name out of a URL.
+It is fairly straightforward to find the piece of string between the first virgule and question mark, and know that that is the path to the file, so the name of the file is the last piece on that path.
+But that is dealing with the URL as a raw string, and there is no benefit to that.
+Rather, treat it as a URL: create a first-class URL object and then just access the `pathname` property to get that file path.
+You can see this in action in `view-photos.component.ts::getFileName()`.

 ### Unit Tests Are Phantom-Aware

 Perhaps there is a industry term for this, but I have coined the phrase "phantom tests" in my article